emilkm/amfjs/README.md

 amfjs
 =====

-AMFJS is an AMF 3 Client JavaScript library
+AMFJS is an AMF Client JavaScript library

-## Why no AMF 0
+## Limited AMF 0

 The library does enough AMF 0 to be able to send and receive packet headers.